mignon-p/hs-ascii-chart/README.md

-This program prints a colorized chart of all 128 ASCII characters to stderr.
+This program prints a colorized chart of all 128 ASCII characters to stdout.
 Assumes that the terminal supports ANSI color escapes.
 Assumes the terminal is at least 80 columns wide.

 ![Output of chart program](doc/screenshot.png)